AdaCore/gnatstudio/docs/users_guide/projects.rst

   configuration for the project files (a given :file:`.gpr` project file can only be associated with a single object directory).

-  This wizard may not succeed in all cases, but is worth trying if you already have an existing set of sources
+  This wizard may not succeed in all cases but is worth trying if you already have an existing set of sources

 * :guilabel:`Library Project`